- Distinguish three broad categories of deserts.

 - Describe the main types of sand dunes and the conditions that form them.

 The location of climates on Earth’s surface are not random.
-Jungles, tundras, and deserts have scientific explanations to their locations.
-Approximately 30 percent of Earth’s terrestrial surface are deserts.
+Jungles, tundras, and deserts have scientific explanations for their locations.
+Approximately 30 percent of Earth’s terrestrial surface is desert.
 Deserts are defined as locations of low precipitation.
 While temperature extremes are often associated with deserts, they do not define them.
 The lack of moisture, including the lack of humidity and cloud cover, allow temperature extremes to occur.
-The sun’s energy is more absorbed by the Earth’s surface without cloud cover, and nighttime cooling is more drastic without cloud cover and humidity to absorb the emitted heat.
+The sun’s energy is more absorbed by the Earth’s surface without cloud cover, and nighttime cooling is more drastic without cloud cover and humidity to absorb the emitted heat, so temperature extremes are common in deserts.

-Deserts tend to occur around 30° and 90° latitude, North and South, driven by circulation and prevailing wind patterns in the atmosphere.
+Deserts tend to occur at latitudes of around 30° and at the poles, both north and south, driven by circulation and prevailing wind patterns in the atmosphere.
 At approximately 30° north and south of the equator, sinking air produces trade wind deserts like the Sahara and the Outback of Australia .
 Rain shadow deserts are produced where prevailing winds with moist air dries as it is forced to rise over mountains.

 13.1 The Origin of Deserts